feichao93/temme/readme.md

 # Examples

+Full examples are avaiable under the [*examples*](/examples) folder.
+If you are not familiar with temme, you can start with [douban-movie example](/examples/douban-movie) or [github example (coming soon)](/examples/github).

+There are several short examples on the playground.
 [This example][example-github-commits] extracts commits information from GitHub commits page, including time, author, commit message and links.
 [This example][example-github-issues] extract issues information from GitHub issues page, including title, assignee and number of comments.

-Chinese examples: [这个例子][example-douban-short-reviews]从豆瓣短评网页中抓取了页面中的信息, 主要包括电影的基本信息和短评列表. [这个例子][example-tmall-reviews]从天猫的商品详情页面中抓取了评论列表, 包括用户的基本信息(匿名), 初次评价和追加评价, 以及晒的照片的链接.

 # Inspiration